The IoIC profession map: How to achieve IC success - Oak Engage

 Internal Comms Expert, Jos Harrison has created a practical guide to create an internal comms strategy which will give you tips and support you in the planning stages.

-2. Understanding People and Cultures
+2. Understanding people and cultures

 To understand your organisation's culture, you need to ask questions to make sure any cultural issues are considered before any new internal communication initiatives are introduced.
 Some questions could include: